plusonelabs/calendar-widget/README.md

 ## Features

-* Displays all events from your calendars
+* Displays all events from your calendars.
+Optionally shows past events
-* Automatically updates when you add/delete/modify an event
+* Automatically updates when you add/delete/modify an event.
+Or you may update the list instantly
 * Select only the calendars you want to see in the widget
 * Customize colors of the widget background and texts
 * Scroll through the list of upcoming events